randyoyarzabal/reach/docs/installation/INSTALL.md

 You can optionally have other columns so you can selectively process hosts, or use host specific data like username, password (in cipher text), etc.  See sample [docs/templates/hosts_file_sample.csv](../templates/hosts_file_sample.csv).
 The columns and specific types are up to you, as long as it is in CSV (comma-delimited) format and you define a KEY_COLUMN (`-k`).
-It is recommended you have categorical columns so you can use `-e` later to select a subset of your hosts.
+It is recommended you have categorical columns so you can use `-f` later to select a subset of your hosts.

 6. Generate your password cipher text